Shinzo Abe: Constitutional revision

-Fourth term as prime minister (2017–2020)
+Fourth Cabinet (2017–2020)

 The 2017 general election was held on 22 October.
 Prime Minister Abe called the snap election on 25 September, while the North Korea crisis was prominent in the news media.
 Political opponents of Abe say the snap election was designed to evade questioning in parliament over alleged scandals.
 Abe was expected to retain a majority of seats in the Diet.
 Abe's ruling coalition took almost a majority of the vote and two-thirds of the seats.
 The last-minute campaigning and voting took place as Typhoon Lan, the biggest typhoon of 2017, was wreaking havoc on Japan.

+Re-election as LDP president

 On 20 September 2018, Abe was re-elected as leader of the main ruling Liberal Democratic Party.
 On 19 November 2019, Abe became Japan's longest-serving prime minister, surpassing the 2,883-day record of Katsura Tarō.
 On 24 August 2020, Abe became the longest-serving prime minister in terms of consecutive days in office, surpassing Eisaku Satō's 2,798-day record.